uncloud-registry/StorageBeat/er-post.md

 ## Risk

-A risk framework gives us concrete risk categories and, where possible, metrics to give us an idea how likely it is that something impairs our use of the service in the future.
+A risk framework gives us concrete risk categories and, where possible, metrics to give us an idea of how likely it is that something impairs our use of the service in the future.
 Since risk analysis requires us to consider not only what service ought to be delivered, but also all the reasons that it might not, the risk framework actually comprises the bulk of the work of evaluating storage services.

 It is also the largest point of departure in the analysis of centralised versus decentalised services: the core offering of the latter is a way to mitigate risks through **diversification**.